awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

   + If you copy an encrypted DB snapshot from your AWS account, you can specify a value for this parameter to encrypt the copy with a new AWS KMS CMK\.
 If you don't specify a value for this parameter, then the copy of the DB snapshot is encrypted with the same AWS KMS CMK as the source DB snapshot\.
   + If you copy an encrypted DB snapshot that is shared from another AWS account, then you must specify a value for this parameter\.
   + If you specify this parameter when you copy an unencrypted snapshot, the copy is encrypted\.
-  + If you copy an encrypted snapshot to a different AWS Region, then you must specify a AWS KMS CMK for the destination AWS Region\.
+  + If you copy an encrypted snapshot to a different AWS Region, then you must specify an AWS KMS CMK for the destination AWS Region\.
 AWS KMS CMKs are specific to the AWS Region that they are created in, and you cannot use encryption keys from one AWS Region in another AWS Region\.
 + `--source-region` – The ID of the AWS Region of the source DB snapshot\.
 If you copy an encrypted snapshot to a different AWS Region, then you must specify this option\.

 **Example from unencrypted, to the same Region**